just-a-guy1532/CAROL-HD-Open-Source/README.md

 # Friday Night Funkin': Kade Engine
 ## Friday Night Funkin'
-**Friday Night Funkin'** is a rhythm game originally made for Ludum Dare 47 "Stuck In a Loop".
+**Friday Night Funkin'** is a rhythm game originally made for Ludum Dare 47 "Stuck In a Loop Lol".

 Links: **[itch.io page](https://ninja-muffin24.itch.io/funkin) ⋅ [Newgrounds](https://www.newgrounds.com/portal/view/770371) ⋅ [source code on GitHub](https://github.com/ninjamuffin99/Funkin)**
 > Uh oh!
 Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
 He's an ex-rockstar, the only way to get to his heart?
 The power of music...